Sangram Singh: Career

-Professional Wrestling career
+Professional wrestling career

 Sangram Singh started his career as a sportsperson with the Delhi Police in 1999.

-In All India Police Games 2005 he represented Delhi Police at Chawla (New Delhi) and successfully had a bronze medal.

-He was also awarded the title World's Best Professional Wrestler by World Wrestling Professionals, after a match in South Africa in 2012 for his style, stamina, and nature of wrestling.
+In All India Police Games 2005 he represented Delhi Police at Chawla (New Delhi) and won a bronze medal.
+He was awarded the title World's Best Professional Wrestler by World Wrestling Professionals (WWP), after a match in South Africa in 2012 for his style, stamina, and nature of wrestling.